Skip to content

 Built-in navigation

-The scene view has a number of built-in gestures that allow you to navigate a scene (3D) using touch screen, mouse, or keyboard.
+The scene views have a number of built-in gestures that allow you to navigate a scene using touch screen, mouse, or keyboard.

 Basic navigation

-Basic navigation for scene views is the same as navigation for map views:
+Navigation for scene views is the same as navigation for a map view.
+The following table summarizes the built-in navigation capabilities of the SceneView and LocalSceneView controls:

 NavigationMouseTouchKey Action (on iOS and Mac Catalyst)